APPLYING THE POWERCASH™ PRINCIPLE TO ENERGIZE YOUR FINANCIAL GOALS

 Work through the following steps to establish the amount of your monthly PowerCash and decide how best to use it to reach your financial goals:

-1. If you already know how much you spend on your controllable (discretionary) expenses, such as entertainment, groceries, clothing, and dining out, move to step 2.
+1. If you already know how much you spend on your controllable (discretionary) expenses, such as entertainment, groceries, clothing, gift giving, vacation and travel, and dining out, move to step 2.
 Otherwise, track every dollar you spend on these categories for the next 4 weeks to establish a solid idea of your typical spending in each.

 2. Multiply the amount from step 1 by 10%.
 This is your monthly PowerCash amount.